atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 •* i
 found fo mvich entertainment, and made ft •
-So many new acquaintance, that she became more than ever determined to take a house, believing a house to be now absolutely necessary— — hired one; but, as Soon as she had hired it, fly was di f flrefsed about Surniture, Mr. Selby haying peremptorily refused to increase her allowance.
+So many new acquaintance, that she became more than ever determined to take a house, believing a house to be now absolutely necessary----hired one; but, as Soon as she had hired it, fly was di f flrefsed about Surniture, Mr. Selby haying peremptorily refused to increase her allowance.
 *